Manila's Aquino crosses one hurdle in pushing contraceptive bill

-MANILA Philippine President Benigno Aquino on Monday successfully threw his weight behind a health bill promoting state-funded contraception, stepping out of his mother's shadow as he pushes reforms widely opposed by the Roman Catholic Church.
+MANILA Philippine lawmakers have agreed to suspend debate on a health bill promoting state-funded contraception and speed up its passage in Congress after President Benigno Aquino urged them to adopt the measure opposed by the powerful Roman Catholic church.

+The lawmakers approved a motion to end debate on the bill by a voice vote late on Monday.
+Earlier in the day, Aquino told about 180 legislators that the debates that have delayed the reform over the last 17 months must end.

-Aquino's late mother, Corazon, a pillar of democracy in the Philippines, was put in power in 1986 in a popular revolt strongly supported by the Church.
+Aquino, the son of former president and democracy icon Corazon Aquino, is stepping out of the shadow of his later mother in coming out openly against the wishes of the church.
+Corazon Aquino was put in power in 1986 after a popular revolt strongly supported by the church.

 The Philippines, with a rapidly growing population of around 95 million, is the only predominantly Catholic country in the region apart from East Timor.